sergei-mironov/litrepl/paper/md/paper.md

 this design will better align with formally-reproducible frameworks by modestly reducing the number of supported use cases.

+Litrepl builds on existing plain text markup formats with few or no extensions, so the resulting documents remain simple text files.
+This makes the workflow perfectly compatible with standard version control systems, enabling clean diffs, code reviews, and collaboration.
+Such properties are especially important for software developers, researchers, and technical writers who need long-lived, reviewable documents.

 \begin{footnotesize}
 \begin{table}[!th]
     \caption{Litrepl compared to outher literate programming tools \label{table}.}